-- (4) Averaging Times for Units with CEMS - (A) An owner or operator of a boiler shall meet the applicable emission limits specified in Table 1 orand paragraph (d)(2), if applicable, averaged over a fixed interval of 1 hour. - (B) An owner or operator of a turbine shall meet the applicable emission limits specified in Table 1 or paragraph (d)(3) averaged over a rolling period of 1 hour.
+- (43) Averaging Times for Units with CEMS - (A) An owner or operator of a boiler shall meet the emission limits specified in Table 1 and paragraph (d)(2), if applicable, averaged over a fixed interval of 1 hour. - (B) An owner or operator of a turbine shall meet emission limits specified in Table 1 averaged over a rolling period of 1 hour. - (C) An owner or operator of an engine shall meet the emission limits specified in Table 1 averaged over one of the following interval periods: - (i) A fixed interval of 1 hour:

-- (C) An owner or operator of an engine shall meet the applicable emission limits specified in Table 1 averaged over one of the following interval periods: - (i) A fixed interval of 1 hour; - (ii) A fixed interval of 24 hours when meeting the emission limits at or below 11 ppmvd for NOx and 250 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with the emission limits and averaging time specified in the permit to operate for the engine that was established on or before November 1, 2019; or - (iii) A fixed interval of 48 hours when meeting the emission limits at or below 9.9 ppmvd for NOx and 225 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with emission limits and averaging time specified in the permit to operate for the engine.
+- (ii) A fixed interval of 24 hours when meeting the emission limits at or below 11 ppmvd for NOx and 250 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with the emission limits and averaging time specified in the permit to operate for the engine that was established on or before November 1, 2019; or - (iii) A fixed interval of 48 hours when meeting the emission limits at or below 9.9 ppmvd for NOx and 225 ppmvd for CO (if CO is selected for averaging), each corrected to 15% oxygen, with emission limits and averaging time specified in the permit to operate for the engine.

-(5) Startup and Shutdown
+$(\underline{54})$ Startup and Shutdown